-The challenge of ensuring that teachers are prepared to teach to the new Common Core State Standards is even more pronounced for special education teachers, who typically have had to meet an even lower bar for content preparation than general educators.
+The challenge of ensuring that teachers are prepared to teach to these new standards is even more pronounced for special education teachers, who typically have had to meet an even lower bar for content preparation than general educators.
 And certification rules for special education teachers that do not differentiate between teaching at the elementary and secondary levels only exacerbate the problem.